 A variety of methods were used in this study including, but not limited to:

 - Case studies of Myotis, common pipistrelles, soprano pipistrelles and brown long-eared bats as they are commonly encountered during developments and have UK and Ireland wide distribution;

-- Comparison of roost presence and roost sizes pre- and post-mitigation to determine whether bat roosts are being retained and whether extent of disturbance or type of mitigation feature could predict success;
+- Comparison of roost presence and roost sizes pre- and post-mitigation to determine whether bat roosts are being retained and whether the extent of disturbance or type of mitigation feature could predict success;

-- Features of bat lofts, bat boxes and reroofing projects were identified that were linked with greater probability of bat occurrence and higher population post-development.
+- Features of bat lofts, bat boxes and reroofing projects were identified that were linked with the greater probability of bat occurrence and higher population post-development.

 Types of Mitigation

 The most successful type of mitigation, with regards to bats returning and retaining population size, was modified roosts.
 These are roofs that have been modified due to reroofing work yet remain in the same building.
 Modified roosts retained 67% of bats whereas newly created bat lofts attracted bats at 52% of sites.
 Additionally, the least effective mitigation strategy was the provision of bat boxes.
 However, only 31% of sites were successful at retaining bats.

 The success of mitigation strategies for bats also depends on the species present and roosting at the development site.
 Brown long-eared bats were found to use new bat lofts most frequently, followed by common pipistrelles, then soprano pipistrelles.
 The probability of pipistrelles occupying a new bat loft was strongly dependent on the number of roost entrances provided.
 However, it is important to consider that there is probably an upper limit whereby additional roost entrances will create a draught and increase light exposure to the loft.